 The largest island in Greece is also renowned as the birthplace of Lord Zeus from Greek mythology.
 It has a surprising terrain with beaches and the mountains both adorning it.
 The tallest of these, Mt Ida, houses the mythical birthplace of Zeus - Ideon Cave.
 The island is a treasure of artefacts from different periods and ancient civilizations and all of these have been well preserved.
 There is a small settlement of Knossos, built during the Bronze Age and the capital of the island, Heraklion, has a treasure trove of Minoan artefacts.

-Travel Crete - Visit Knossos palace (Shared Tour)
+Travel Crete - Visit Knossos palace (Semi Private - Shared Tour)

 Duration: 1 hour 30 minutes